awsdocs/aws-codepipeline-user-guide/doc_source/tutorials-AppConfig.md

    Hello World!
    ```

-1. In the Amazon S3 console for your bucket, choose **Upload**, and follow the instructions to upload your \.zip file\.
+1. Use the following steps to zip and upload your configuration files\.

 **To zip and upload source files**